Joey Garcia

-Joey Garcia (born January 30, 1983) is an American attorney and politician serving as a member of the West Virginia House of Delegates from the 50th district.
-Elected in November 2020, he assumed office on December 1, 2020.
+Joey Garcia (born January 30, 1983) is an American attorney and politician, serving as a member of the West Virginia Senate from the 13th district since 2024.
+He previously represented the 50th district in the West Virginia House of Delegates from 2020 to 2024.

 Early life and education

 Garcia was born in Marietta, Ohio, and raised in Fairmont, West Virginia.
-After graduating from Fairmont Senior High School, he earned a Bachelor of Arts degree in history from West Virginia University and a Juris Doctor from the West Virginia University College of Law.
+After graduating from Fairmont Senior High School, he earned a Bachelor of Arts degree in history from West Virginia University, and a Juris Doctor from the West Virginia University College of Law.

 Career

 Garcia has worked as a personal injury attorney at the Manchin Law Group, a firm founded by Tim Manchin.
-He previously served as senior counsel for legislation and policy and the director of legislative affairs for Governor Jim Justice.
+He previously served as senior counsel for legislation and policy, and the director of legislative affairs for Governor Jim Justice.
 Garcia was elected to the West Virginia House of Delegates in November 2020 and assumed office on December 1, 2020.
-He also serves as vice minority chair of the House Technology & Infrastructure Committee and House Workforce Development Committee.
+He served as vice minority chair of the House Technology & Infrastructure Committee, as well as the House Workforce Development Committee.

+In November 2024 Garcia was the sole Democrat elected to the West Virginia Senate, becoming one of only two in the chamber.